TomSpencerLondon/concurrency-basics/markdown.md

 What sort?
 You ask.

-It's a counting service.
+It's a vote counting service.
 It just needs one endpoint, to update a counter.
 And it's only for demo purposes.

 It's for our salesperson.
 He works on Fridays and he's showing off this new system.